ancestral chartfather indexhome

 signature from his father's probate papers when he was 27

-signature from Isaiah's will when he was 80
+signature from his will when he was 80

-Isaiah was raised in a home in a part of Chatham, Massachusetts, now known as Chathamport.
-In his Bible, Killey Eldredge says his father was born in Yarmouth, but evidence places the family in Chatham (see Elnathan Eldredge's biography page).
-The family moved to a part of Darmouth, Massachusetts, between 1735 and 1739.
-Where in Dartmouth has yet to be found, but it was in what is now either Acushnet or Fairhaven.
-He followed his father in a seafaring life.
+Isaiah was raised in a part of Chatham, Massachusetts, now known as Chathamport.
+In his Bible, Killey Eldredge says his father was born in Yarmouth, but contemporary evidence places the family in Chatham (see Elnathan Eldredge's biography page).
+The family moved to Darmouth, Massachusetts, between 1735 and 1739.
+Where specifically in Dartmouth has yet to be found, but certainly in what is now either Acushnet or Fairhaven, both set off from the original town of Dartmouth.
+He followed his father to a seafaring life.
 In his early adulthood he served on coastal trade schooners, eventually rising to master them.
-He first appears in newspapers as a captain in 1745, and this was likely his first commission, given that he was 20.
-His ship was the schooner Supply, which called in the ports of Boston, Newport, New York, Egg Harbor and Philadelphia in the summer of 1745.1 His next commission was on the sloop Molly in 1747 and 1748, followed by the sloop Rainbow in 1749.2 The name Eldredge, very likely indicating Isaiah, continues to appear in shipping reports into the 1750s (the first names of captains were often left out), but available papers for that time didn't associate the captains with ship names.
+He first appears in newspapers as a captain in 1745 and this was likely his first commission, given that he was 20.
+His ship was the schooner Supply, which called in the ports of Boston, Newport, New York, Egg Harbor and Philadelphia in the summer of 1745.1 His next commission was on the sloop Molly in 1747 and 1748, followed by the sloop Rainbow in 1749.2 The name Eldredge (and Eldridge), very likely indicating Isaiah, continues to appear in shipping reports into the 1750s.
+The first names of captains were often left out, and available papers for that time also tended to refer to captains without the associated ship names.

-By 1758 Isaiah had become a whaling ship's captain, thus beginning a 90-year stretch of involvement in this business by ancestors of the Smith/Briggs family.
+By 1758 Isaiah had become a whaling ship captain.
 In that year he was master of the sloop Industry.
-French privateers were running up and down the East Coast of the American Colonies (this was during the "French & Indian" War), and snatched the sloop from it's route on 22 June to or from the South Atlantic off Cape Henry, Virginia.5 Two privateers, a brig and a schooner out of Mississippi, were involved.
-Since Industry was "going much better than the schooner, was fitted out as her concert, with 2 carriage and 2 swivel guns and 20 men."
-The French schooner and the American sloop then cruised for more prizes, apparently with Isaiah and his crew aboard as prisoners.
+French privateers were running up and down the East Coast of the American Colonies (this was during the "French & Indian" War) and snatched the sloop from its route to or from the South Atlantic off Cape Henry, Virginia.4 Two privateers, a brig and a schooner out of Mississippi were involved.
+Since Industry was "going much better than the schooner, [it] was fitted out as her concert [consort], with 2 carriage and 2 swivel guns and 20 men."
+The French schooner and the American sloop then cruised for more prizes.
 Industry's new crew, composed mostly of "banditti from Mobille and Pensacoula," caught two more ships.
-They sailed into St. Augustine, Florida, late in June, but were told by the governor there to leave, having an allegiance to the British who were provisioning them.
-What happened to Industry isn't told, but it's unlikely the privateers would have given up a valuable fast sailer.
-The whaling men must have had to find their own way back home.
+They sailed into St. Augustine, Florida late in June but were told by the governor there to leave, having an allegiance to the British who were provisioning them.
+What happened to Industry (and Isaiah and his crew) isn't said, but it's unlikely the privateers would have given up a valuable fast sailer.
+The whaling men must have had to find their own way back home, or were transferred to another ship at some point.
 There is a four year gap in the births of Isaiah and Sarah's children between 1755 and 1759.
-Isaiah was probably not at sea for all that time, but it does bring up the question how long he was away.
-Their daughter Bethiah, ancestor of the Smith/Briggs family, was born about 9 months after his adventure with the French bandits.
+Isaiah was probably not at sea for all that time, but it does bring up the question of how long he was away.
+Their daughter Bethiah was born about 9 months after his adventure with the French bandits.

 When Isaiah retired from the sea hasn't been found.
 His son Isaiah is very likely the whaler who was at sea in the 1790s.
 There is a logbook for the sloop Tryall dated first from 1768 to 1775, then 1785 to 1797.
 The earlier trips were sometimes if not always up through the Straits of Belle Isle between Newfoundland and Labrador and the Davis Straits north toward Greenland.
 There is no evidence of a whaler with that name after the New Bedford paper Medley began in 1792, and Isaiah, Jr., mastered a different ship in 1792.
 Was the logbook used by others on other ships?

 Several of Isaiah's lots in the village of Fairhaven.
-There are old houses on most of these lots, but it hasn't been found specifically where the family lived.
 He left the red lot, with a house on it, to his daughters.
 Ruby (Eldredge) Allen was already living in a house on the lot with her family, and that part of the lot was given to her.
-Two lots originally had waterfront footage, one of which is the green lot.
+Two lots originally had waterfront footage, at least one with part of a wharf.
+On or the other of these is the green lot.
 Isaiah still had one of these when he died, and he willed it to his sons Killey and Phineas.
-Killey, who lived in Fairhaven after his father died, appears not to have ever lived there.
-These two lots, with measurements mentioned, are listed separately in his will from his homestead.
-Was the latter one of his two other 20 acre purchase lots?

 I Isaiah Eldredge of New Bedford in the County of Bristol and State of Massachusetts being at this time of a sound dispossing mind and memory which I am thanfull to God for and calling to mind the uncertingty of life in this present world and knowing that it is appointed once for all men to die I do make and ordain this my last will and testament in manner and form following viz